FloraKrivakTetley/carbon-partial-harvest/README.md

 A publication based on this work is currently in preparation:
 Krivak-Tetley, F., C. C. Dymond, E. Lilles, T. Marsden, and B. Eskelson.
 2025.
 Unlocking temperate rainforest carbon sequestration by reducing harvest intensity, harvest rate, and residue burning.
-Ecological Applications In Review.

 Folders: